DARIAEngineering/dcaf_case_management/docs/administering/SETTING_UP_A_NEW_INSTANCE.md

 * App name should be `daria-FUND`
 * App owner should be the `casemanager` team
 * Click `Add this app to a pipeline` and select `casemanager-pipeline`, then `production`
 * In the config vars section, fill in config variables based on what you have.
 Use defaults where applicable for fields like `CSP_VIOLATION_URI`; the DARIA team member leading the onboarding will tell you if you need to change a default value.
-You should have the resour

 Clicking Deploy App will launch the new DARIA instance!
 We should now have an instance running, but there are still some followup tasks to handle.